hironico/nico.drive/README.md

   Point you browser at the root url of your server (see .env file for setup)

+## Configuration options
+The configuration is splitted into two parts:
+- server config : network ports, certificates ...
+- user config : user access and root directories for each user

+Each configuration has examples in a dedicated sample file that can be customized.
+See below.

+### Server config
+COPY the dotenv.sample file to create a file named '.env' (dot env litterally).

+IMPORTANT: Never expose the .env in your webserver in any way.

+Then you can customize the .env file to suit your needs.

+### Users and directories config
+COPY the user_config_template.json into a file named users_config.json

+Assign each user one or more root directories for storing/sharing files from/to your server.

+Users can have the following roles:
+- all : user is admin user for this root directory.
+Not only it has write access but also can create shares to existing other users.
+- canRead : readonly access
+- CanWrite: read and write access but not possible to create shares.

 ## Developper information

 The following is developper instructions about the way Nico's Drive has been built.